Academic Progress

 Degree Completion Steps

-Access to the electronic workflows, and guidance on the timing for when steps should be completed, are maintained in the following overviews:
+Graduate Student Services and Progress (GSSP) manages electronic forms that all graduate students must complete to obtain their degree.
+Access to these forms, and guidance on the timing for when they should be completed, are maintained in the following overviews:

 Annual Progress Report | APR

 The Graduate School requires all master’s and doctoral students to be reviewed annually and notified of whether or not they are meeting progress standards.
+This is accomplished through an Annual Progress Review (APR) that students submit each spring for comment by their advisor(s), the ADGS, and the DGS.

 Proactively Addressing Challenges

-If you are experiencing extenuating circumstances, or if other factors are impacting your timeline for degree progress steps, please reach out proactively.
+If you are experiencing extenuating circumstances, or if other factors are impacting your timeline for degree progress steps, reach out proactively.
 More options for support are typically available with advance notice, and before a determination of unsatisfactory progress is made.

 Your advisor(s), the DGS, and the ADGS are all available for consultation and to help you plan for adjustments to your timeline, as appropriate to your situation.
+More information on addressing extenuating circumstances is also provided in the Graduate Student Handbook.

 Director of Graduate Studies (DGS)

-jiang166@umn.edu
+[email protected]

 Laura Luepke